freeformpdx/pollard/txt/devnotes.md

 ## 10/21
 - Simple state post to nginx server
 	- XX nginx log all requests && request bodies to /post
-	- 00 redux middleware to log songs on add/update/delete/mark/played
+	- XX redux middleware to post state tree to /post on add/update/delete/mark-played

 ## ROLLING TO DO